sailfishos-mirror/bind9/doc/arm/reference.rst

    :tags: query
    :short: Sets the maximum size of UDP responses that are sent to queries without a valid server COOKIE.

    This sets the maximum size of UDP responses that are sent to queries without a valid server COOKIE.
-A value below 128 is silently raised to 128.
+A minimum value is 128.
 The default value is 4096, but the :any:`max-udp-size` option may further limit the response size as the default for :any:`max-udp-size` is 1232.

 .. namedconf:statement:: cookie-algorithm
    :tags: server